tiagodgsoares/Paint/README.md

 ### About:

-This project was created during the Academia de Código bootcamp, developed between May and August 2023.
-To learn more about Academia de Código, visit their website at www.academiadecodigo.org.
+This project was created during the Academia de Código bootcamp, between May and August 2023.